hugoabernier/tahoeninja.blog/content/posts/spfx-compatibility-matrix/index.md

 ## SPFx Development Environment Compatibility

 **PRO TIP:** If you need to download a previous of Node.js, use the [previous releases page](https://nodejs.org/en/download/releases/) from their download section.
-You can also use links in the table below to download the vversions of Node.js directly.
+You can also use links in the table below to download the versions of Node.js directly.

 SPFx|Node.js|NPM|TypeScript|React
 ---|---|---|---|---